paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1405-promotions.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (f).
+Pub.
+L. 118–159, § 503(c), amended subsec. (f) generally.
+Prior to amendment, text read as follows: “The Secretary of the military department concerned may, by regulation, provide for the exclusion from consideration for promotion by a promotion board of any officer otherwise eligible to be considered by the board who has an established date for removal from the reserve active-status list that is not more than 90 days after the date on which the selection board for which the officer would otherwise be eligible is to be convened.”

+Subsec. (j)(2)(A).
+Pub.
+L. 118–159, § 505(a)(2), inserted “training,” after “Department,” and substituted “assignment, education, or training” for “assignment or education”.

 2018—Subsec. (c).
 Pub.
 L. 115–232, § 505(b)(1)(A), substituted “Certain Officers Not” for “Previously Selected Officers Not Eligible” in heading.

 Subsec. (c)(6).
 Pub.
 L. 115–232, § 505(b)(1)(B), added par.
 (6).